joelnet/articles/2008-05-09---i-heart-ramda--partial_application_with_curry/Partial_Application_with_Curry.md

 # Introduction to I ❤ Ramda

-This series will differ slightly from others you may have seen.
+The I ❤ Ramda series will differ slightly from others you may have seen.
 Instead of using the typical `foo`, `bar`, `baz` examples, or articles demonstrating isolated functions, this series aims to showcase real world applications of Ramda.js.

+This is the first article and will focus *Partial Application with Curry*.

 # Video